 Time limits in the Employment Tribunal are very strict.
 Aclaim must be brought within three months beginning with the date of payment of the wages from which the deduction was made; or if it is a payment to an employer, the date the employer received the payment.
 Where there is a series of deductions or payments, the time limits run from the last deduction or payment in the series, or the last of the payments received.
 All time limits are subject to the rules on the automatic extension of time for ACAS early conciliation.

-If you are unsure whether a deduction is lawful please get in touch.
+If you are unsure whether a deduction is lawful, please get in touch.
 Our team is well versed in advising on all elements of wage disputes, including the unlawful deduction of wages.